 This strategy is an update to the original GLD-USD strategy that uses inverse leveraged ETFs which are not permitted in some retirement accounts.

 'The total return on a portfolio of investments takes into account not only the capital appreciation on the portfolio, but also the income received on the portfolio.
 The income typically consists of interest, dividends, and securities lending fees.
-This contrasts with the price return, which takes into account only the capital gain on an investment.'Using this definition on our asset we see for example:
+This contrasts with the price return, which takes into account only the capital gain on an investment.'Which means for our asset as example:

 'Compound annual growth rate (CAGR) is a business and investing specific term for the geometric progression ratio that provides a constant rate of return over the time period.
 CAGR is not an accounting term, but it is often used to describe some element of the business, for example revenue, units delivered, registered users, etc. CAGR dampens the effect of volatility of periodic returns that can render arithmetic means irrelevant.
-It is particularly useful to compare growth rates from various data sets of common domain such as revenue growth of companies in the same industry.'Applying this definition to our asset in some examples:
+It is particularly useful to compare growth rates from various data sets of common domain such as revenue growth of companies in the same industry.'Which means for our asset as example:

 'Volatility is a rate at which the price of a security increases or decreases for a given set of returns.
 Volatility is measured by calculating the standard deviation of the annualized returns over a given period of time.
 It shows the range to which the price of a security may increase or decrease.
 Volatility measures the risk of a security.
 It is used in option pricing formula to gauge the fluctuations in the returns of the underlying assets.
-Volatility indicates the pricing behavior of the security and helps estimate the fluctuations that may happen in a short period of time.'Which means for our asset as example:
+Volatility indicates the pricing behavior of the security and helps estimate the fluctuations that may happen in a short period of time.'Using this definition on our asset we see for example:

 'The Sharpe ratio is the measure of risk-adjusted return of a financial portfolio.
 Sharpe ratio is a measure of excess portfolio return over the risk-free rate relative to its standard deviation.
 Normally, the 90-day Treasury bill rate is taken as the proxy for risk-free rate.
 A portfolio with a higher Sharpe ratio is considered superior relative to its peers.
-The measure was named after William F Sharpe, a Nobel laureate and professor of finance, emeritus at Stanford University.'Applying this definition to our asset in some examples:
+The measure was named after William F Sharpe, a Nobel laureate and professor of finance, emeritus at Stanford University.'Which means for our asset as example:

-'The Average Drawdown Duration is an extension of the Maximum Drawdown.
-However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
+'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'Which means for our asset as example: